RunGT/manual/README.md

-# Manual Quiz Case Study by Glenroy-Terence Abdullah
+# Manual Quiz Case Study by Glenroy-Terence

 A multi-step hair loss treatment quiz for Manual, built with React and TypeScript using Next.js.
 The quiz is designed to guide users through a medical questionnaire with a clean, responsive UI and tailored results.